Farmington area officials share ‘State of the Cities’

 The event is presented by Beaumont Hospital, Farmington Hills with additional support from local businesses.

 The event is open to the public.
 Tickets are $30 and include a buffet style breakfast.
-Register online at gfachamber.org.
+Register online at gfachamber.com.

-Note: Correction: The time of this event and link to register have been corrected.